Minecraft-Mods-bai/Distance-Toggler/README.md

-# please send prs
+# Distance Toggle Mod

+This mod allows you to toggle the render distance in Minecraft.

-## this mod toggles render distance to 32 by pressing k, and pressing k again sets the render distance to previous
+- Press **K** to set the render distance to **32**.
+- Press **K** again to restore the previous render distance.

+## Translations

+To add translations, see the [Fabric Translatable Text documentation](https://docs.fabricmc.net/develop/text-and-translations#translatable-text).

+---

+💡 **Contributing:** Pull requests are welcome!